FEUP-LDTS-2023/project-l06gr04/docs/README.md

 **Consequences**

-The use of the Strategy Pattern in the current design allows the following benefits:

-- Tower behavior is encapsulated in separate classes, adhering to the Single Responsibility Principle.
-- It's easier to add new enemy types or tower behaviors without modifying existing code.
-- Improved code readability and maintainability.
+The use of the Factory Abstract pattern, Factory pattern, and Model-View-Controller pattern played a central role in overcoming initial implementation challenges, resulting in a more modular, scalable, and maintainable tower-defense game.

 #### KNOWN CODE SMELLS